 The Structural indicators were published in 2015 and 2016 in detailed Eurydice reports presenting methodology, definitions, country examples and visual representation.
-In 2017, most of the indicators for the EU Member States were discussed and published in a concise form in the European Commission's Education and Training Monitor 2017 (see volume 1, Annex).
+In 2017 and 2018, the indicators for the EU Member States were included in the European Commission's Education and Training Monitor 2017 and Education and Training Monitor 2018 (see volume 1, Annex).

-This short document presents the complete set of data on the Structural indicators for the 2016/17 school and academic year.
+This short document presents the complete set of data on the Structural indicators for the 2017/18 school and academic year.
 It needs to be read as an update of the 2016 report.
 Additional information can be found in the latest full report Structural indicators for Monitoring Education and Training Systems in Europe 2016.